schen13/Pintourist/mvp_list.md

+# MVP List

 Pintourist, a Pinterest clone, is a social media application where users can discover destination/scenery-themed pictures and websites to plan their next vacation.
+The following features will make a minimum viable product:

 1. New account creation, login, and demo login
 * Users can sign up, log in, and log out